NinVoido/spotify-vpn/doc/man-sections/script-options.rst

 SCRIPTING INTEGRATION
 =====================

-OpenVPN can execute external scripts in various phases of the lifetime of the OpenVPN process.
+spotify can execute external scripts in various phases of the lifetime of the spotify process.

 Script Order of Execution